-On February 19, 2014, Cargojet have been awarded the Domestic Air Cargo Network Services ("DACNS") contract and have signed a Master Services Agreement ("MSA") with the Canada Post Group of Companies ("CPGOC") for an initial seven-year term with three thirty-six month renewal options held by CPGOC.
-Projected revenues are estimated to be approximately one billion dollars during the initial seven-year agreement based on projected volumes.
-Cargojet will provide comprehensive Canada-wide air cargo services for the Canada Post Group of Companies, including Purolator's national air cargo network.
-Cargojet's domestic overnight network will be expanded and enhanced significantly to handle the additional volumes and to provide a virtual dedicated air cargo network to the Canada Post Group of Companies.
+On February 19, 2014, Cargojet entered into a Master Services Agreement ("MSA") with the Canada Post Group of Companies ("CPGOC").
+Pursuant to the MSA, Cargojet will provide CPGOC with domestic air cargo network services ("DACNS") for an initial seven-year term with three thirty-six month renewal options held by CPGOC.
+Projected revenues are estimated to be approximately one billion dollars during the initial seven-year term based on the projected volumes provided by CPGOC in its tender documents and the prices quoted by the Company in the MSA.
+Cargojet will provide comprehensive Canada-wide air cargo services for CPGOC, including Purolator's national air cargo network.
+Cargojet's domestic overnight network will be expanded and enhanced significantly to handle the additional volumes and to provide a virtual dedicated air cargo network to CPGOC.
+To fulfill its obligations under the MSA, the Company has added B767-200 and B767-300 aircraft to its fleet and purchased additional ground support equipment, aircraft containers, maintenance tooling and other equipment.
+The Company has also hired and trained flight crews, maintenance personnel and other personnel to prepare for the start of services under the MSA at the end of Q1 2015.
+As of March 7, 2015, the Company has met all of the critical milestones of the transition plan provisions of the MSA including the increase in fleet capacity and the hiring and training of new staff.